 |Darjeeling Limited (2007)|

 The thing is, ultimately, if an auteur has enough money + is a recognized name, he can easily surround himself with sycophants for whom is every lame idea is brilliant.
 The results?
 THE HAPPENING and THE LADY IN THE WATER (below).

 I call attention to this not to blame these kids for silver spoons, but on the other hand to point out these kids might benefit from some time out on the bread line, ala SULLIVAN'S TRAVELS.
 Let John Sayles get conked on the head and do time in the chain gangs, so he can realize that the average 'worker' is a boorish thug; and Reitman needs one of those Michael Douglas-type THE GAME experiences, or a serious iboga trip.
-Let Fincher, a real auteur who understands humanity darn well, have him for a couple of weeks.
-Send Roman Coppola to boyscout camp, send him to the ayahuasca communities of the rain forest in San Paolo, or send him to the marines.
+Let David Fincher, a real auteur who understands humanity darn well, have him for a couple of weeks.
+Send Roman Coppola to the ayahuasca communities of the rain forest in San Paolo.
 Most of all, make these punters realize that what they think of as 'normal' is to us as rarefied as a bird with crystal lite plumage.
 Would we try and teach them how to party at Ibiza?
 Or how to ask their parents for money?
 Then don't let them teach us how to suffer and yearn for self-expression as they fly around the world in their first class haze.
 Then again, people seem to love Jason Reitman... so maybe I'm the rich yob after all.